We believe everyone, no matter where they live or how much money they have, should have access to basic health care.

 Women can get birth control and other preventive care, like cancer screenings, for free, with no copay.

-Note: The Trump Administration issued an order that allows ANY employer to withhold birth control coverage for employees based on the employer’s religious or moral views.
+Note: The Trump-Pence administration issued an order that allows ANY employer to withhold birth control coverage for employees based on the employer’s religious or moral views.
 This move jeopardizes access to free birth control for millions of women.
 Your birth control should be up to you, not your boss.

 In December 2017, the Republican tax bill repealed the ACA’s requirement that everyone purchase health insurance.
 As a result, the nonpartisan Congressional Budget Office estimates that 13 million Americans will lose their health insurance over the next 10 years and that premiums will rise 10% from what they are today.

-Planned Parenthood’s health center doors are open to everyone — regardless of insurance status.
-For more than 100 years, Planned Parenthood health centers have been providing expert reproductive and sexual health care, and it's not got going anywhere.
+Planned Parenthood’s health center doors are open to everyone—regardless of insurance status.
+For more than 100 years, Planned Parenthood health centers have been providing expert reproductive and sexual health care, and that's not going to change.

 Confused about Health Insurance?